University of Illinois College of Law

 The University of Illinois at Urbana-Champaign offers a large, diverse student community with nearly 11,000 international students from over 110 countries.
 The law school’s enrollment consists of approximately 500 students in its JD, LLM, MSL, and JSD programs.
-In recent years, the law school has welcomed LLM students from many nations, including Albania, Argentina, Australia, Belgium, Brazil, Cameroon, Canada, Chile, China, Colombia, Congo, Ecuador, France, Georgia, Germany, Ghana, India, Indonesia, Iran, Italy, Japan, Kazakhstan, Kenya, Malawi, Mexico, Mongolia, Nigeria, Pakistan, Palestine, Portugal, Russia, Saudi Arabia, Spain, South Korea, Sweden, Taiwan, Turkey, Uganda, Ukraine, United States, and Vietnam.
+In recent years, the law school has welcomed LLM students from many nations, including Afghanistan, Albania, Argentina, Australia, Bangladesh, Barbados, Belarus, Belgium, Brazil, Cameroon, Canada, Chile, China, Colombia, Congo, Dominica, Dominican Republic, Ecuador, France, Georgia, Germany, Ghana, India, Indonesia, Iran, Iraq, Italy, Japan, Kazakhstan, Kenya, Laos, Lebanon, Libya, Malawi, Mexico, Mongolia, Netherlands, Nigeria, Pakistan, Palestine, Portugal, Russia, Saudi Arabia, Serbia, Singapore, Spain, South Africa, South Korea, Sweden, Taiwan, Thailand, Timor Leste, Turkey, Uganda, Ukraine, United States, Uzbekistan and Vietnam.